-The Authority's revenue stream from the TDF's was down 2% in 2016.
-On a town by town basis the Borough of Wildwood Crest's collections decreased 4% over 2015 while the collections from the City of Wildwood and the City of North Wildwood each dropped 2%.
+The Authority's revenue stream from the TDF's were up 11% in 2018.
+On a town by town basis the Borough of Wildwood Crest's collections increased 2% over 2017 while the collections from the City of Wildwood increased 27% and the City of North Wildwood dropped 2%.